xesdoog/Billionaire-Script/README.md

    - *more options will probably be added later (call some bitches? idk)*

 ## Known Issues:
-- It's probably too early for listing issues at the moment.
+- The jet landing process is a bit random.
+Sometimes the pilot will land without any issues, sometimes he will take forever and in some other occasions, he will crash the jet.
+This is not a *"literally unlpalayable"* type of issue since players have the option to skip the landing part.

 ## TO DO:
 - [x] ~Improve the flight system~. ✅**Done.**
 - [x] ~Fix the donuts option for the Personal Escort.~ ✅**Done.**
-- [ ] Improve the general experience. *(in-progress)*
+- [x] ~Automatically teleport bodyguards and escorts to your location in case you get separated. *(needs some thought to not mistakenly break anything.
+Mainly a check for interiors but other stuff too.)*~ ✅**Done.**
-- [ ] Automatically teleport bodyguards and escorts to your location in case you get separated. *(needs some thought to not mistakenly break anything.
-Mainly a check for interiors but other stuff too.)*
+- [ ] Improve the general experience. *(there's always room for improvement)*

 ## Credits:
 [YimMenu](https://github.com/YimMenu/YimMenu) for being an awesome project.